AviatrixSystems/Docs/HowTos/transitgw_external.rst

 IPsec                          Select this option to run BGP and build a IPsec connection to a remote site.
 GRE                            Select this option to run BGP and build a GRE connection to a remote site.
 LAN                            Select this option to run BGP and data plane by LAN interface with an instance in the same VPC or VNet.
-Transit VPC Name               The Transit VPC/VNet ID where Transit GW was launched.
+VPC Name/Site ID               The Transit VPC/VNet ID where Transit GW was launched.
 Connection Name                A unique name to identify the connection to external device.
 Aviatrix Transit GW BGP ASN    The BGP AS number the Transit GW will use to exchange routes with external device.
-Primary Cloud Gateway          The Transit GW you created in `Step 1 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-transit-gateway>`_.
+Primary Aviatrix Gateway          The Transit GW you created in `Step 1 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-transit-gateway>`_.
 If Transit DMZ is deployed, select the `Companion gateway <https://docs.aviatrix.com/HowTos/transit_dmz_faq.html#how-does-transit-dmz-actually-work>`_.
 Algorithms                     Optional parameters.
 Leave it unselected if you don't know.
 IKEv2                          Select the option to connect to the remote site using IKEv2 protocol.
 Enable Remote Gateway HA       Select HA if there are two external devices.